heidyvl/CV_Inventory/README.md

 Then I will be asked to enter Product Code<br>
 And the product will be deleted from the inventory<br>

-Line to website with product description and pricing: http://www.christinevalmy.com/skin-care/products/
+Link to website with product description and pricing: http://www.christinevalmy.com/skin-care/products/